liamliaw/os-labs/Lab 5/lab5.md

 ## Exercise 4
 *(a)*
-The provided sh files have problems when running, to solve this problem, we can also just copy them and run them inside the virtual machine.
+The provided sh files have problems when running, to solve this problem, we use dos2unix command to convert the file, or we can also just copy them to a new file and run them inside the virtual machine.

 ```console
 fangwenliao@debian:~/Downloads/OS_Lab5/kernel$ uname -a
 Linux debian 4.9.0-16-686 #1 SMP Debian 4.9.272-2 (2021-07-19) i686 GNU/Linux
 ```
 *(b)*
-To run the compile.sh, we first need to apt install time.
+To run the compile.sh, we first need to apt install time or it will have errors when running the script, or we can just delete the time, since only the make command really matters.
 After the compile.sh is done, change to root user and use the -i option of dkpg to install the pakage.

 *(c)*